 You never have to worry about turning these lights on or off because they do this automatically.
 Using this sort of sensible lighting technology could save you as much as $10 a month.

-Along with the above recommendations it is equally important to buy energy star appliances especially bigger appliances like best microhood microwave ovens, smaller appliances like the best crepe makers, best electric kettle, energy efficient best upright freezers, best contact grills and best vacuum for stairs.
+Along with the above recommendations, it is equally important to buy energy star appliances especially bigger appliances like best microhood microwave ovens, smaller appliances like the best crepe makers, best electric kettle, energy efficient best upright freezers, best contact grills and best vacuum for stairs.
+One of the other ways to reduce waste is by switching to cotton mesh produce bags instead of plastic bags offered at grocery stores.